GrapesJS/grapesjs/docs/modules/Style-manager.md

     name: 'First sector',
     properties: [
       {
+        // id: 'padding', // The id of the property, if missing, will be the same as `property` value
         type: 'number',
         label: 'Padding', // Label for the property
         property: 'padding', // CSS property to change